scala-steward/proteus/vitepress/docs/customization.md

 ## Modifiers
 Creating a custom codec is useful, but it is boilerplate, and we want to avoid it when possible.
 For that reason, Proteus provides **modifiers** that allow you to easily change the generated schema for common use cases without having to touch the Scala types.
+Note that you need an instance of `Schema` for a type to apply a modifier to it.

 Let's see a simple example.
 We have this case class:
 ```scala